 While ALL is the most common type of childhood cancer there is, it is also said to be the most curable.
 “It’s been a long journey.
 You name it, I have probably been through it.
 There have been a lot of bumps in the road.
 Every time I have been in remission, it has been out of the ordinary that it has come back.
 Seattle told me I am a unique case.
 They have never had anybody who has done two transplants and two t-cell immunotherapy transfusions.
 They are in unknown territory with me as far as statistics go.
 For some reason, my cancer is persistent.
 There must be something a little bit different in my cancer cell that is making it so resistant.”

 Though unclear of what the future looks like for Jahner, the Make-A-Wish® North Dakota volunteer, while presently in deep remission, knows that ALL can (and has) pop up out of nowhere.
-Getting married in October, Jahner is just working day by day to get stronger and living his life the best he knows how.
+Getting married in October of 2020, Jahner is just working day by day to get stronger and living his life the best he knows how.

 Written by Lindsey Hefta, Marketing Director